Close

 Dorset Map

-In a small enclosure just off the main path is an unusual relic of World War II; an Allen Williams Steel Turret.
+In a small enclosure just off the main path there used to be an unusual relic of World War II; an Allen Williams Steel Turret.

-As the nearby plaque explains, this consisted of a hemispherical top made of welded metal plates over buried cylinder of concrete, just large enough for one person to stand in.
+At one time a nearby plaque used to explain, this consisted of a hemispherical top made of welded metal plates over buried cylinder of concrete, just large enough for one person to stand in.

 The idea of spending hours cooped up in one of these on a cold winter's day, does not bear thinking about.